rrachleanne/ParQueen_MarketPlace/README.md

 The ParQueen application uses third party APIs to enhance the user experience.
 These services are:

 1. AWS - To securely and freely store images from profiles and product listings in the cloud.
-2. Devise Login - A secure and seamless user experience when logging in, logging out, signing up or changing/retrieving passwords
+2. Devise Login - A secure and seamless user experience when logging in, logging out, signing up or changing/retrieving passwords.
 3. Simple Forms - A easy to use, user friendly login, profile and product form that captures all the necessary information and informs if there is an error.
 4. Google Maps - Static Google maps integrated to pick up the location by the input address as it picks up the latitude and longitude automatically to then render a map for users to easily identify where the carspots are.
 5. Stripe - Payments are now processed using a world-wide trusted gateway to securely handle any online payments.
 This makes it convenient for both parties involved.